GrantQuick/BlackbaudSkyApi-RENXT/README.md

 Only a small number of endpoints have currently been implemented, initilly focusing on those which support returning a list of data for all constituents.

 ## Known Issues
-As yet, here is no handling of quotas or rate limiting.
+As yet, there is no handling of quotas or rate limiting.
 It is possible that these issues may be encountered during calls to larger datasets.
 The connector has been tested with a database of around 100,000 records without hitting any rate limiting.
 The data load for the constituents endpoint on a dataset of this size takes between 5-10 minutes.